W. G. Bagnall: Diesel locomotives

 Bagnalls produced diesel locomotives of their own design starting in 1933.
 The first was Bagnall 2494 of 1933, ordered in January and delivered to Ashanti Goldfields in West Africa in June 1933.
 It was gauge and had two 4-wheel articulated bogies, allowing it to negotiate 60-foot radius curves and draw 200 tons.
 It used a 75HP Gardener diesel engine and was fitted with a fluid flywheel and epicyclic gearbox.
 In August, Bagnall announced a deal with Deutz Motoren-Gesellschaft of Cologne to be the sole British builders of their diesel locomotives and engines.

 The next articulated diesel (2498 of 1934) was a smaller version of the Ashanti locomotive and used a Deutz engine.
 It was built for Halkyn District United Mines Ltd., Bryn Owel, Flintshire where it was used underground on the 2-mile 'main-line'.
 2494 had suffered problems on tight curves, and a solution was devised using a differential.
 Three further engines were built for Ashanti with this modified design (2514 of 1934, 2546 of 1936 and 2568 of 1937), and a new gearbox was supplied for 2494.
 While the Halkyn engine was scrapped in 1937, the Ashanti engines had remarkably long lives.

 Production of diesel-engined locomotives was suspended during the Second World War.
 After the war, Bagnall resumed building diesels, extending and re-tooling the works in 1948 to handle the production of diesel-electric locomotives, with the first locomotive supplied 1950 for the Steel Co of Wales, Port Talbot.
-This was followed by an order of 25 1000hp diesel-electric mainline locos fitted with Mirlees V12 engines for the Ceylon Government Railway as their M1 class, the last of which was withdrawn in 1983.
+This was followed by an order of 25 1000 hp diesel-electric mainline locos fitted with Mirlees V12 engines for the Ceylon Government Railway as their M1 class, the last of which was withdrawn in 1983.
 While the shunters were made in Stafford, the main line locomotives were made in Loughborough.

 Other examples include the New Zealand TR class locomotive of which W.G Bagnall built seven in 1956–57.